chriskrycho/v5.chriskrycho.com/site/essays/Taming Forms.md

 	- a new instance of a default for the form model (e.g. the empty form, or a form with preselected/prefilled options)
 	- a copy of previously-persisted state, mapped to a form model (in what should be a pure function)
 5. Persisting a form model is, like creating a form model, a pure function that simply maps back to the target model type in the persistence layer.
-6. The form model is owned (and stored) at whatever level is required for top-level validation – i.e. presumably the layer/component responsible for persisting the data (and therefore also possibly preventing submission/persistence of the data until it is valid).
-7. The validity of a field is not just *invalid* or *valid* but also includes an *unvalidated* state, because forms *begin* unvalidated.
+6. The validity of a field is not just *invalid* or *valid* but also includes an *unvalidated* state, because forms *begin* unvalidated.

 :::

 ### a.
-Forms have their own data model
+Forms have their own data models

 ### b.
+Form models are local and transient

+### c.
 Form fields are individually valid

-### c.
+### d.
 Form validity is the composition of its fields’ validities

-### d.
+### e.
 Forms may be composed of sub-forms

-### c.
-Form models are local and transient

-### d.
-Form models and persistence
+### f.
+Validity is tri-state: <i>unvalidated</i>, <i>invalid</i>, or <i>valid</i>

-### e.
+### g.
 Form models are owned by whatever validates them

+Each form model is owned at whatever level is required for its top-level validation.
+In a component-based architecture, this would be the component responsible for translating the form model into the domain model for the application.[^anti-corruption]

+In the next principle, we will see how this translation happens.
+Here, we simply need to identify *where* the form model should be defined, where the translation from domain or persistence model to form model happens.
+This layer matters because it is the layer where we take the untrusted data from the outside world—here, from a user—and turn it into data that is safe to persist into our application.

+“Persisting” the data into the rest of our application might mean saving it to a database, or it might just mean that we keep it in memory to perform further operations on it, including using

+[^anti-corruption]: In Domain-Driven Design terms, this is the <i>anti-corruption layer</i>, because [user interfaces are API boundaries](https://v4.chriskrycho.com/2019/user-interfaces-are-api-boundaries.html).

+### h.
+Translate between form and persistence models with pure functions

 ## 2. Translating principles into primitives